Npcodes1/Dollars-and-Sense/README.md

 - 03/29/2024- I was able to successfully implement a pie chart onto my homepage using Chart.js.
 I used a script tag that was on the chart.js website but for my next goal, I want to be able to install chart.js with npm so I can get practice with installing packages.
 As for my quiz, I was able to get it to find the value of the radio button that was clicked.
 I'm still working on how to get it to calculate a score based on that to output a message.

-- 4/3/2024- I worked on my quiz.
+- 04/03/2024- I worked on my quiz.

-- 4/4/2024- I worked on my quiz.
+- 04/04/2024- I worked on my quiz.
 I was able to get it to score.

-- 4/12/2024 - I worked on my quiz.
+- 04/12/2024 - I worked on my quiz.
 I was able to get it to work properly!
 I just needed to add the score variable and set it to 0 before the for loop so it would reset and start at 0 again when the next question was selected.
 I also added a clear button so it would reset in case the user wanted to retry the quiz.
 I removed the border around the quiz and adjusted the submit and clear so it was centered and responsive.
+I also created the handler functions, the userData mock database and linked the siteCtrl file with the siteRouter.

+-  04/15/2024 - Worked on the backend, making the routes for each page.

+-  04/16/2024 - I continued working on the backend, creating a formData mock database (to mimic when forms are submitted on the website) and moved the login and forgot-login routes and handler functions into the authRouter and authCtrl files, respectively.
+It's still a little confusing trying to understand everything but I think I'm understanding that the backend is looking for data upon request and if it's found in the associated database, then it will gather that data before sending back to the controller which forwards the data to the designated location (through the route).